ESAPI

 canonicalize( input, restrictMultiple, restrictMixed, [throwOnError=false])

 - Canonicalize or decode the input string.
 Canonicalization is simply the operation of reducing a possibly encoded string down to its simplest form.
-This is important, as attackers frequently use encoding to change their input in a way that will bypass validation filters.input
+This is important, as attackers frequently use encoding to change their input in a way that will bypass validation filters.

-- The input string to canonicalizerestrictMultiple
+- The input string to canonicalize

 - If true, multiple encoding is restricted.
 This argument can be set to true to restrict the input if multiple or nested encoding is detected.
-If this argument is set to true, and the given input is multiple or nested encoded using one encoding scheme an error will be thrownrestrictMixed
+If this argument is set to true, and the given input is multiple or nested encoded using one encoding scheme an error will be thrown

 - If true, mixed encoding is restricted.
 This argument can be set to true to restrict the input if mixed encoding is detected.
-If this argument is set to true, and the given input is mixed encoded using multiple encoding schemes an error will be thrownthrowOnError
+If this argument is set to true, and the given input is mixed encoded using multiple encoding schemes an error will be thrown

 - If true, an error will be thrown if the input is invalid.
 If this argument is set to true, and the given input is invalid, an error will be thrown.
 Default is false.